-Criminal Trial Of Opioid Peddling Drug Company Execs Goes To The Jury
+Criminal Trial Of Opioid-Peddling Drug Company Execs Goes To The Jury

 After nine weeks of testimony from the government witnesses, the defense rested its case in less than three days.

-"The story cannot be true, and they don't care because they have had their eye on this man," Kapoor's attorney, Beth Wilkinson, told jurors in her closing arguments, gesturing toward Kapoor.
+"The story cannot be true, and they don't care because they have had their eye on this man," Kapoor's attorney Beth Wilkinson told jurors in her closing arguments, gesturing toward Kapoor.
 "They want to show that they can take down the guy at the top."

-Wilkinson argued Kapoor was motivated by two things.
-First, Kapoor vowed to do something after watching his late wife suffer in severe pain while dying of cancer.
+Wilkinson argued that Kapoor was motivated by two things: First, Kapoor vowed to do something after watching his late wife suffer in severe pain while dying of cancer.
 Second, Kapoor believed in the medication and thought it worked better and faster than comparable painkillers.
 That's why, his attorneys asserted, Kapoor kept his stock in the company and stepped in as CEO when Insys Therapeutics was struggling.

 As for the alleged illegal activity, Wilkinson laid the blame on former Insys executives who have flipped, pleading guilty and testifying for the prosecution.
 She said they orchestrated the schemes, unbeknownst to Kapoor.

 Wilkinson argued the government's star witnesses were not to be trusted.
-Not only had they overseen the illegal schemes — thus, they had a track record of lying — she said they also had an incentive to lie and blame Kapoor because they want more lenient sentences.
+Not only had they overseen the illegal schemes — thus, they had a track record of lying — but they also had an incentive to lie and blame Kapoor because they want more lenient sentences, she said.

 Wilkinson spent much of her closing arguments detailing inconsistencies between the government's witnesses.